HL7/cds-hooks/input/pagecontent/index.md

 ##### Prefetch tokens containing Simpler FHIRPath

 Terminal prefetch tokens are context fields of simple data types, such as string.
 For example, order-sign's patientId field is represented as this `{% raw  %}{{{% endraw  %}context.patientId}}` prefetch token.
-Complex context fields containing one or more FHIR resources, such as sign-order's draftOrders, may be traversed into to retrieve FHIR logical ids ("Resource.id").
-Prefetch tokens traverse into those resources using [FHIRPath’s graph traversal syntax](https://hl7.org/fhirpath/N1/index.html#path-selection), the FHIRPath [`ofType()`](https://hl7.org/fhirpath/N1/index.html#oftypetype-type-specifier-collection) function, and the `id()` function.
-Similar to FHIR's use of FHIRPath, an argument to `ofType()` SHALL be a "concrete core types" (eg. [FHIR resource types](https://hl7.org/fhir/valueset-resource-types.html#definition)).
+Complex context fields containing one or more FHIR resources, such as sign-order's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id").
+Prefetch tokens traverse into those resources using [FHIRPath](https://hl7.org/fhirpath/N1/index.html).

 CDS Clients SHOULD support paths to References, and MAY support path to any element within a FHIR resource in context.
 Only elements present in the context may be traversed (e.g. the FHIR-defined FHIRPath [`resolve()`](https://hl7.org/fhir/R4/fhirpath.html#functions) function is not available).

 ###### Simpler FHIRPath support for Querystring Syntax
-- The FHIRPath selection syntax generally returns collections.
+The FHIRPath selection syntax generally returns collections.
 To enable FHIRPath output to function in a querystring syntax, FHIRPath collections of simple data types are represented as comma-delimited strings.

+CDS Clients that support prefetch, SHOULD support:
+- Prefetch tokens that traverse into objects in CDS Hooks `context` using [FHIRPath’s graph traversal syntax](https://hl7.org/fhirpath/N1/index.html#path-selection),
+- the FHIRPath [`ofType()`](https://hl7.org/fhirpath/N1/index.html#oftypetype-type-specifier-collection) function for "concrete core types",
+- and the `id()` function.-

+Similar to FHIR's use of FHIRPath, an argument to `ofType()` SHALL be a "concrete core types" (eg. [FHIR resource types](https://hl7.org/fhir/valueset-resource-types.html#definition)).

-- Specific to CDS Hooks, the `id()` function accepts a collection of References and returns FHIR Referece.reference values as Resource.id to enable their use in prefetch template querystrings.
+Specific to CDS Hooks, the `id()` function accepts a collection of References and returns FHIR `Reference.reference` values as FHIR `Resource.id` to enable their use in prefetch template querystrings.
 (For example, the CDS Client transforms "Medication/123" to "123").
 Note that only some FHIR SearchParameters require these "bare" FHIR IDs.

 See [worked example, below](#example-prefetch-template-with-simpler-fhirpath).